cosmos510/cosmos510/README.md

 ## 🤔 I’m looking for help with ...
 - **Deep Learning** models and improving performance in my Sign Language Translator.
-- Advancing my knowledge in **front-end technologies** as I work with new JavaScript frameworks.

 ## 📫 How to reach me:
 - Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/maxime-martin-090731aa/), or you can email me at **maximemartin510@gmail.com**.